Skip to main content

 Water-Soluble Vitamin

-Vitamin B5 (Pantothenic Acid): Benefits, Dosage, Forms & Research
+Vitamin B5 (Pantothenic Acid) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Vitamin B5 is essential for CoA synthesis, energy metabolism, and hormone production.
 Found in virtually all foods, deficiency is rare.
 Pantethine (600-900 mg) may modestly lower cholesterol, and topical panthenol supports wound healing and skin hydration.